-- successfully completing research and preclinical and clinical development of our product candidates; - obtaining regulatory approvals and marketing authorizations for product candidates for which we successfully complete clinical development and clinical trials; - developing a sustainable and scalable manufacturing process for our product candidates, including those that utilize our BBB platform technology, as well as establishing and maintaining commercially viable supply relationships with third parties that can provide adequate products and services to support clinical activities and commercial demand of our product candidates; - identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - launching and successfully commercializing product candidates for which we obtain regulatory and marketing approval, either by collaborating with a partner or, if launched independently, by establishing a sales, marketing and distribution infrastructure; - obtaining and maintaining an adequate price for our product candidates, both in the United States and in foreign countries where our products are commercialized; - obtaining adequate reimbursement for our product candidates from payors; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and knowhow; and - attracting, hiring and retaining qualified personnel.
+- · successfully completing research and preclinical and clinical development of our product candidates; - obtaining regulatory approvals and marketing authorizations for product candidates for which we successfully complete clinical development and clinical trials;

+- developing a sustainable and scalable manufacturing process for our product candidates, including those that utilize our TV platform, as well as establishing and maintaining commercially viable supply relationships with third parties that can provide adequate products and services to support clinical activities and commercial demand of our product candidates; - · identifying, assessing, acquiring and/or developing new product candidates; - negotiating favorable terms in any collaboration, licensing or other arrangements into which we may enter; - launching and successfully commercializing product candidates for which we obtain regulatory and marketing approval, either by collaborating with a partner or, if launched independently, by establishing a sales, marketing and distribution infrastructure; - obtaining and maintaining an adequate price for our product candidates, both in the United States and in foreign countries where our products are commercialized; - obtaining adequate reimbursement for our product candidates from payors; - obtaining market acceptance of our product candidates as viable treatment options; - addressing any competing technological and market developments; - · receiving milestone and other payments under our current and any future collaboration arrangements; - maintaining, protecting, expanding and enforcing our portfolio of intellectual property rights, including patents, trade secrets and know-how; - attracting, hiring and retaining qualified personnel and the impact of the increased labor market competition; - general economic conditions, including conditions resulting from rising inflation and interest rates, geopolitical uncertainty and instability or war; and - addressing any delays in our clinical trials or other impacts resulting from the ongoing COVID-19 pandemic.

 Because of the numerous risks and uncertainties associated with drug development, we are unable to predict the timing or amount of our expenses, or when we will be able to generate any meaningful revenue or achieve or maintain profitability, if ever.
-In addition, our expenses could increase beyond our current expectations if we are required by the U.S. Food and Drug Administration ("FDA"), or foreign regulatory agencies, to perform studies in addition to those that we currently anticipate, or if there are any delays in any of our or our future collaborators' clinical trials or the development of any of our product candidates.
+In addition, our expenses could increase beyond our current expectations if we are required by the FDA, or foreign regulatory agencies, to perform studies in addition to those that we currently anticipate, or if there are any delays in any of our current or future collaborators' clinical trials or the development of any of our product candidates.
 Even if one or more of our product candidates is approved for commercial sale, we anticipate incurring significant costs associated with commercializing any approved product candidate and ongoing compliance efforts.

 Even if we are able to generate revenue from the sale of any approved products, we may not become profitable and may need to obtain additional funding to continue operations.
 Revenue from the sale of any product candidate for which regulatory approval is obtained will be dependent, in part, upon the size of the markets in the territories for which we gain regulatory approval, the accepted price for the product, the ability to get reimbursement at any price and whether we own the commercial rights for that territory.
 If the number of addressable patients is not as significant as we anticipate, the indication approved by regulatory authorities is narrower than we expect, or the reasonably accepted population for treatment is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such products, even if approved.
-Even if we do achieve profitability, we may not be able to sustain or increase profitability on a guarterly or annual basis.
+Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.